Meet Our Team

 Brooke Andrews, Speech Pathologist/Certified Orofacial Myologist (COM)

 Brooke Andrews, M.A CCC-SLP is a Pediatric Speech Pathologist and Director of The Speech Dynamic, PLLC, a boutique pediatric speech therapy practice in Houston, TX.
 Brooke has over ten years of experience in the field of Speech Pathology.
-Brooke specializes in early intervention, language delays, feeding, and myofunctional disorders.
+Brooke specializes in early intervention, feeding, and myofunctional disorders.

 Before moving to Houston, Brooke was a Preschool Speech Pathologist in Durham, NC.
 In addition to providing speech therapy, Brooke was part of the district’s Preschool Assessment Team, providing speech and language assessments to children ages 3-5.
 After moving to Houston, Brooke worked for the Birth to 3 program, igniting her passion for working closely with little ones and their families.
+Brooke specializes in working with later talkers.
+She is a life-long learner and stays current with new research and therapeutic approaches, including Hanen, DIRFloortime, and PROMPT.

 Brooke is passionate about helping children with feeding challenges.
 She has trained with international feeding expert, Suzanne Evans Morris in the area of pre-feeding skills, the foundational skills necessary for a child to be a successful eater.
-She also has training the Tummy Time Method (TM), advanced training in Sequential Oral Sensory Feeding (SOS Approach), and has completed the Certified Lactation Counselor training (CLC).
+She also has training the Tummy Time Method (TM), TalkTools, and advanced training in Sequential Oral Sensory Feeding (SOS Approach), and has completed the Certified Lactation Counselor training (CLC).
 Brooke has completed the Tethered Oral Tissues Special Training and has specialized knowledge in evaluating and educating families on the impact of tongue and/or lip ties on oral function.
 As a Certified Orofacial Myologist (COM), she collaborates with dentists and orthodontists in the area to provide complete care to patients.
 Brooke is currently completing her Advanced Certificate in Pediatric Dysphagia through New York Medical College.

 Brooke is a member of the American Speech-Language-Hearing Association (ASHA) and The International Association of Orofacial Myology (IAOM).
 She is a multiple recipient of ASHA’s ACE Award for excellence in continuing education, dedicating a commitment to lifelong learning.